There is little in life more comforting than a bowl of homemade Amish Chicken and Noodles.

 This recipe holds so much nostalgia for me, and I don’t know if I can think of any other food that is more comforting.
-It’s only four simple ingredients, but they pack a big flavor punch.
-The recipe starts with a whole chicken placed in a slow cooker and covered with water.
+It’s made with only four simple ingredients, but they pack a big flavor punch.

 My favorite photo is the one of the raw chicken in the crock pot (said no one…ever)!

-The chicken gets cooked low and slow all day while you’re at work or busy taking care of business.
-After 8 hours, you take the chicken from the slow cooker and debone it.
+3. After 8 hours, take the chicken from the slow cooker and debone it.
 Don’t even think about throwing away all the broth left in the slow cooker.
 That’s where all the flavor is.

 - 12 ounces Amish style thin egg noodles

 - 4 Tablespoons butter (optional)

 - Place the chicken in a slow cooker and cover it with water.
 Set the crock pot to high and cook for 5 hours on high or 8-10 on low.
 Remove the chicken from the slow cooker and allow to cool slightly, then debone and shred the chicken.